BACE Motorsports

-Beginnings
+Beginnings (1993)

 BACE made its debut in 1993 at the season opening race at Daytona International Speedway.
 Jack Sprague was the driver, and he finished 44th after the engine expired.
 After that less-than-stellar debut, Sprague and BACE made a good turn around, and they soon became a consistent top-20 contender, and had three top-10 finishes.
 After the fall race at Dover International Speedway, BACE and Sprague parted ways, and Winston Cup star Ernie Irvan occupied the car for one race, but another driver took the reins as well, a young short-track driver named Johnny Benson.

-Championship years
+Championship years (1994–98)

-Steve "Birdie" Bird was the crew chief, Benson's rookie year with BACE started off slow, as he originally didn't finish higher than 16th.
+With Steve "Birdie" Bird as the crew chief, Benson's rookie year with BACE started off slow, as he originally didn't finish higher than 16th.
 After a long string of finishes 22nd or worse, Benson put together two consecutive top-5 finishes at The Milwaukee Mile and South Boston Speedway, then had three more top-ten finishes before winning his first race at Dover.
 At the end of 1994, Benson was named the Busch Series Rookie of the Year and was sixth in points.
 Benson's momentum carried over into the following year.
 Along with Lipton Tea coming on board as sponsor, Benson won twice early in the season, and finished outside of the top-ten only nine times.
 The consistency was enough for him to clinch that year's championship.
 When Benson signed on with Bahari Racing for 1996, veteran Randy LaJoie was tabbed his replacement along with a new sponsor in Fina.
 LaJoie had no problem adjusting, and he won five times as well as a second straight championship for BACE; then he repeated the performance in 1997.
 1997 also saw the appearance of a second BACE car, the No. 33 Kleenex team driven by Tim Fedewa.
 In two seasons, Fedewa won twice and finished 7th in points in 1998.
 After a seemingly disappointing 1998 season that saw just one victory and a fourth-place finish in points, LaJoie left for Phoenix Racing while Fedewa signed with Cicci-Welliver Racing, and sponsor Kleenex departed for Progressive Motorsports.